 Prepare for your visit to the DMV:

-1. First, make sure our school has your emergency contact information.
-You may log onto WebAdvisor and fill out the Emergency/Missing Person Contact Information.
-Check the how-to-fill-it-out images above for guidance.
+- First, make sure our school has your emergency contact information.
+You may log onto MyUB – Self Service – User Options and fill out the Emergency Information.
+This needs to be updated once every 6 months.

 Protect: Stay up to date with the latest methods scammers use.
 Links below are updated by the federal government.